Deon-Saju/Text-Emotion-Detection/README.md

 2. Open `fine_tuning.py` in Google Colab.
 3. Run all cells to fine-tune the model and save it.
 4. Open `gradio_app.py` to launch the web interface.
-5. Test your model with any text!
+5. Test the model with any text.

 ## Future Work